FShahid/nyandownloader/README.md

-# NyanDownloader - Multi FileHost Downloader
+# Nyan Downloader - Multi FileHost Downloader

 ##### This is my first proper web-based .NET application which is made to provide direct download link from one of these: